Why and how we do what we do

-Further to that, from international activist John-Paul Lederach we learnt… That change in communities comes from ‘critical yeast’, not critical mass: people in communities who’ve been enabled to imagine a different future and equipped to become change-makers.
-That creating and maintaining peaceable communities is all about ‘web weaving’: making strategic person-to-person connections.
-And that we always need to be ready to embrace serendipity: being flexible enough to respond to the unexpected.
+We learnt from international activist John-Paul Lederach that change in communities comes from ‘critical yeast’, not critical mass: people in communities who have imagined a different future and become change-makers.
+Creating and maintaining peaceable communities is all about ‘web weaving’: making strategic person-to-person connections.
+And embracing serendipity and being flexible enough to respond to the unexpected.

-And from Ben Hoffman, we became inspired by the idea of ‘peace guerrillas’: small, responsive bodies of people working all across society, from grassroots to government, to develop sustainable processes for change, rooted in relationships.
-Click here to read more about Hoffman’s methodology and work.
+Ben Hoffman inspired us with his idea by of ‘peace guerrillas’: small, responsive bodies of people working all across society, from grassroots to government, to develop sustainable processes for change, rooted in relationships.
+Click here to read more about this.

-And we’re especially inspired and informed by the growing body of writers who are exploring and promoting the concept and practice of ‘inter-culturalism‘.
-It’s a controversial term, and we recognise and appreciate the value that multi-culturalism brought to modern society: enabling diverse communities to self-develop with some degree of separation.
-However, we believe that we all have a responsibility to seek new ways forward – and ‘inter-culturalism’ invites us to imagine a stronger, more resilient society founded upon inter-connection, collaboration and inter-dependence amongst diverse people.
+And we’re inspired and informed by the growing body of writers who are exploring and promoting the concept and practice of ‘inter-culturalism‘.
+This invites us all to imagine a stronger, more resilient society founded upon inter-connection, collaboration and inter-dependence amongst diverse people.

-We’ve been very influenced by innovative, ‘open source‘ facilitation methods such as Open Space and World Café (summarised here) – which basically seek to maximise participation and distribute ownership in dialogue and decision-making processes.
-This might all sound very jargon-tastic and heavy, but it works – and it’s fun!
-Get in touch if you want to find out more.
+We use innovative, ‘open source‘ facilitation methods such as Open Space and World Café (summarised here), which seek to maximise participation and share ownership in dialogue and decision-making processes.

 Wherever possible we put creativity and play into the heart of all our work: sport, music, arts, food, and more.